Lythom/capsule/README.md

 ## Changelog ##

+**1.12.2-3.4.76 : Full content preview for deploy**

+- [Community suggestion] Add a config entry to prevent mirroring so that multi blocks doesn't break.
+See config/capsule.cfg file after starting minecraft to find the new compatibility section.
+[Thanks to Golrith on Discord](https://discord.gg/pgfCwW9)

+**1.12.2-3.4.58 : Full content preview for deploy**

+- The preview of the capsule is no more juste wireframes but a rendered version of blocks and fluids.
+- [Community suggestion] Allow upgrade item (default popped chorus fruit) to be changed by configuration.
+See config/capsule.cfg file after starting minecraft to find the new capsuleUpgradeItem entry.

 **1.12.2-3.3.7 : Fix deployment can create network overflow**

 -  [Community report] Fix: deploying was flooding item nbt with occupiedPositions informations if a big capsule was deployed in dense non-air environment (ie. under water).
 This fix saves occupiedPositions in the template files instead of nbt data to prevent any network transmission of this data.
 [Thanks to Kazahm on Discord](https://discord.gg/pgfCwW9).